-OBJECTIVE: To provide the highest degree of flood protection at the least cost.
+OBJECTIVE A: To provide the highest degree of flood protection at the least cost.

 - 1. The county should provide the highest degree of flood protection at the least cost through identification and accommodation of natural flooding and channel migration processes that pose hazards to life or property.
 Protection and management should be based on best available science and cumulative impact assessments of existing and planned future land and resource uses within the floodplains, channel migration zones, and watersheds. - 2.
-The county should prohibit development and emplacement of fill in floodways and floodplains, except to the minimum extent necessary to accommodate public infrastructure and utilities that cannot be accommodated elsewhere and to stabilize channels against erosion in order to protect existing agricultural lands, public roads and bridges, public infrastructure, utilities and significant private structures, and to achieve habitat enhancement.
+The county should prohibit development and placement of fill in floodways and floodplains, except to the minimum extent necessary to accommodate public infrastructure and utilities that cannot be accommodated elsewhere; to stabilize channels against erosion in order to protect existing agricultural lands, public roads and bridges, public infrastructure, utilities and significant private structures; and to achieve habitat enhancement.
 Any development in the floodways should be designed to avoid habitat degradation.
 Stream bank stabilization, if necessary, should be of a type that maintains or enhances habitat functions.
-Rip-rap and other hard armoring should only be used if there is no effective alternative, based on sound engineering principles, to protect existing structures or public facilities.

-- 3. The county should provide for land uses such as forestry, open space, public recreation, existing agriculture and water-dependent uses in areas subject to river flooding to minimize risks to life and structures and help retain or enhance habitat functions.
+Rip-rap and other hard armoring should only be used if there is no effective alternative, based on sound engineering principles, to protect existing structures or public facilities. - 3.
+The county should provide for land uses such as forestry, open space, public recreation, existing agriculture and water-dependent uses in areas subject to river flooding to minimize risks to life and structures and help retain or enhance habitat functions.
 Other uses and development in the floodplain should be restricted to minimize public safety risks (e.g., through compensating design features) and loss of habitat function. - 4.
-The county should minimize disruption of long-term stream channel migration processes that allow formation of essential habitat features by prohibiting construction of new structures in channel migration zones and minimizing streambank stabilization. - 5.
+The county should minimize existing and continued degradation of long-term stream channel migration processes that allow formation of essential habitat features by evaluating existing land use patterns, prohibiting construction of new structures in channel migration zones through programmatic and regulatory approaches, and by minimizing streambank stabilization. - 5.
 The county should actively participate in the multi-jurisdictional flood hazard reduction efforts within the Chehalis River Basin. - 6.
-The county should regulate uses in and around areas where groundwater periodically surfaces as necessary to avoid property damage and protect groundwater quality. - 7.
+The county should strive to identify and prioritize resources that protect socially vulnerable and underserved communities that often suffer the greatest losses during natural disasters such as flood hazards. - 7.
 The county should maintain the county's enrollment in the Community Rating System through the National Flood Insurance Program.